Carl Frampton willing to wait until he can fight Jamel Herring in front of packed crowd - The Ring

 While Frampton’s fans are from all over the U.K. and beyond, it is Northern Ireland, his home, that the largest portion of his traveling faithful resides.
 You may even hear them before you see them.

 His career is nearing the end of its eleventh year and is teasing the opportunity of making history for the 33-year-old.
 There is a problem, however.
-His proposed fight against WBO junior lightweight champion Jamel Herring, rated no. 3 in The Ring ratings, should take place in front of a twenty thousand plus crowd in Belfast or at an iconic venue stateside.
+His proposed fight against WBO junior lightweight titleholder Jamel Herring, rated No. 3 by The Ring, should take place in front of a 20,000 plus crowd in Belfast or at an iconic venue stateside.
 But 2020 has thrown boxing a curveball.
-No one is fighting, everyone is waiting and fights are looking increasingly likely that they will take place behind closed doors because of the ongoing coronavirus pandemic.
+No one is fighting, everyone is waiting, and it’s looking increasingly likely that fights will take place behind closed doors because of the ongoing coronavirus pandemic.

 “I wouldn’t say I’d be quite happy, to be honest.
 I’d rather not,” Frampton told The Ring while answering if he would be in fact happy to fight Herring in front of not one single member of his fan club.
 It would be lights, cameras and the sound of punch after punch landing on the man in front of you.